Payroll for One Employee: Step-by-Step Guide (2026)

 Decide how often you’ll run payroll.
 Biweekly is the most common pay schedule in the U.S., used by about 43% of private businesses, but weekly, semimonthly, and monthly are also options.
 If you’re the only employee, a monthly schedule might be the simplest.

-For payment, direct deposit is the modern standard.
-An overwhelming 93% of U.S. workers are paid this way.
-It’s fast, secure, and creates a clean digital record.
+- Direct Deposit: An overwhelming 93% of U.S. workers are paid this way.
+It’s fast, secure, and creates a clean digital record for both you and the employee.

-• Register with your state’s tax and labor departments for withholding and unemployment tax accounts.
+- Register with State and Local Agencies: You’ll need to register with your state’s tax and labor departments to get tax ID numbers for state income tax withholding and unemployment insurance.

 Step 4: Calculate, Pay, and File